Financial Cents Review 2026: Pricing, Pros, Cons & The Uku Alternative

 Because of that, I’ve included a detailed look at Uku later in this Financial Cents review, as the best alternative for firms prioritizing automated billing efficiency and flexible implementation.

-If you’re ready to explore this approach, you can start with Uku’s free plan for solo practitioners.
+If you’re ready to explore this approach, you can start with Uku’s Solo plan from $19/month.

 Table of contents: